thobbs/cassandra/doc/source/development/patches.rst

  1. Create a branch for your changes if you haven't done already.
 Many contributors name their branches based on ticket number and Cassandra version, e.g. ``git checkout -b 12345-3.0``
  2. Verify that you follow Cassandra's :doc:`code_style`
  3. Make sure all tests (including yours) pass using ant as described in :doc:`testing`.
 If you suspect a test failure is unrelated to your change, it may be useful to check the test's status by searching the issue tracker or looking at `CI <https://cassci.datastax.com/>`_ results for the relevant upstream version.
+Note that the full test suites take many hours to complete, so it is common to only run specific relevant tests locally before uploading a patch.
+Once a patch has been uploaded, the reviewer or committer can help setup CI jobs to run the full test suites.
  4. Consider going through the :doc:`how_to_review` for your code.
 This will help you to understand how others will consider your change for inclusion.
  5. Don’t make the committer squash commits for you in the root branch either.
-Multiple commits are fine - and often preferable - during review stage, especially for incremental review, but once +1d, do either (a) attach a patch to JIRA with a single squashed commit in it (per branch) or (b) squash the commits in-place in your branches into one.
+Multiple commits are fine - and often preferable - during review stage, especially for incremental review, but once +1d, do either:

+   a.
+Attach a patch to JIRA with a single squashed commit in it (per branch), or
+   b.
+Squash the commits in-place in your branches into one

- 6. Include CHANGES.txt entry (put it at the top of the list), and format the commit message appropriately in your patch ending with the following statement on the last line: ``patch by X; reviewed by Y for CASSANDRA-ZZZZZ``
+ 6. Include a CHANGES.txt entry (put it at the top of the list), and format the commit message appropriately in your patch ending with the following statement on the last line: ``patch by X; reviewed by Y for CASSANDRA-ZZZZZ``
  7. When you're happy with the result, create a patch:

    ::